opensearch-project/data-prepper/data-prepper-plugins/peer-forwarder/README.md

 * `span_agg_count`: batch size for number of spans per `ExportTraceServiceRequest`.
 Defaults to 48.
 * `discovery_mode`: peer discovery mode to be used.
 Allowable values are `static` and `dns`.
 Defaults to `static`
 * `static_endpoints`: list containing endpoints of all Data Prepper instances
 * `hostname_for_dns_lookup`: single hostname to query DNS against.
-Typically used by creating multiple A Records for the same domain
+Typically used by creating multiple [DNS A Records] (https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) for the same domain